Russia Wharf: Description

 The project was controversial because of the historic nature of the buildings and their prominent position on the edge of Fort Point Channel.
 The result was that the "Russia Building" fronting on Atlantic Avenue was retained in its entirety and the south and east facing historic brick facades of the Graphic Arts and Tufts Buildings were retained and restored.
 The interiors of these two buildings were destroyed and a new tower was built, rising 341 ft above the old facades.
-The building rises 32 stories above the street and extends 6 stories below.
+The building rises 32 stories above the street and extends six stories below.

 In the fall of 2009, the project created additional controversy when its developer, Boston Properties, was accused by The Boston Harbor Association of reneging on public space requirements which Boston Properties agreed to in exchange for being allowed to exceed height restrictions.

 The building opened in January 2011 and boasts multiple ground floor restaurants, an art gallery, multi-media center, channel concierges and is the new home of the Boston Society of Architects' BSA Space, all available to the public.
-This is the first LEED platinum high-rise in Boston.
+This was the first LEED Platinum high-rise in Boston.